 Member Companies may only collect data from or about children that is reasonably needed to provide users with a feature or activity, or to perform a valid business function that meets the strict definition of support for internal operations.
 Collection of more data than is reasonably necessary to provide features, activities or support for internal operations is not acceptable.
-Data collection practices will be assessed via the iKeepSafe Privacy Questionnaire and Data Table, manual assessment and technical analysis.
+Data collection practices will be assessed via the Data Assessment Questionnaire, manual assessment and technical analysis.